bread-modular/website/content/docs/02-patch-ideas/03-overdrive-distortion.md

 drive:OD2@0.9 This is the tone shaper (lower half of the waveform); turning right adds more harmonics. drive:GAIN@0.9 This is the amount of distortion.
 Increase it to add more drive.

----states
-8bit:MODE = LED_OFF; Hold the MODE button for a second to change the mode.
 [/patch]

 If you followed the Supersaw Bass patch, the only new thing here is the [DRIVE](/modules/drive) module.
 It has three knobs: